ConvertAPI/convertapi-example-dotnet/README.md

-# ConvertAPI DotNet library examples
+# ConvertAPI vanilla c# examples

-In this repository you can find multiple ConvertAPI usage examples with .NET v4.7:
+Here in this repository, you can find multiple examples of using ConvertAPI, all written in vanilla c#, without the use of any external libraries or frameworks.
+These examples include asynchronous conversion with push notification, conversion from MS Word (docx) file format to PDF, PDF generation from an HTML string, and URL to PDF conversion example.

+To run and debug these projects, please sign up for free at https://www.convertapi.com/a and retrieve your secret key.

 - Asynchronous conversion with push notification examples
 - Conversion from MS Word (docx) file format to PDF
 - PDF generation from HTML string
 - Url to PDF conversion example

-To run and debug these projects please [sign up for free](https://www.convertapi.com/a) and retreive your secret key.

-To use ConvertAPI in your projects you can install it using NuGet:

-`PM> Install-Package ConvertApi`

-For more information check [ConvertAPI website](https://www.convertapi.com/) and a [ConvertAPI .NET library](https://github.com/ConvertAPI/convertapi-dotnet).
+For more information, please visit the ConvertAPI website at https://www.convertapi.com/.